matangover/mypy-vscode/README.md

 # Mypy extension for VS Code
-Runs mypy on Python code to provide type checking, go to definition, and hover.
+Runs mypy on Python code to provide type checking.

 * Runs on your entire workspace folder.
 (This is different from Microsoft's Python extension's mypy functionality which only lints each file separately, leading to incomplete type checking.)